 We took the opportunity to hang out with lots of our travel blogging buddies, too — regular meetups with Dylan and Diana, mulled cider awesomeness with Beverley, and Matt made me eat jellyfish tentacles and sea urchin during a terrifying introduction to sushi.

-So I moved to Spain.
+And then I moved to Spain.
 Everyone I know who has been to Granada has fallen in love with it but neither Dave and I had been there before.
-It was a bit nerve-wracking to decide to spend four months in a place without having been there before but hey, I’ve seen nothing of Granada so I still don’t know if it was a good decision or not.
-My book had to take priority so the only time I left the house was to go to the supermarket and back.
+It was a bit nerve-wracking to decide to spend four months in a place without having been there before but hey, life is for making impulsive decisions

-The good news: throwing myself into book writing taught me how to be productive.
-Since handing in my final draft, I’ve quit social media for everything but business purposes — I cut myself off from it while writing my book and realised I missed very little.
+The good news: having a breakdown taught me how to be productive.
+I’ve quit social media for everything but business purposes — I cut myself off from it while suffering from anxiety and realised I missed very little.
 I’ve become a super-fast writer — after spending four years struggling to write more than one post a week, I’ve been bashing out one a day for the past few weeks.
 For the first time in my life, I actually have a surplus of posts!
 I’ve also learned to value quality time.
 I used to spend twelve hours a day on my laptop doing not very much at all, but I’m so sick of looking at screens that I’m enjoying working half the day, closing my laptop, and then stepping outside.

-I celebrated finishing my manuscript by heading to the Spanish city of Ronda, a three-hour train ride outside of Granada.
+I celebrated an anxiety recovery by heading to the Spanish city of Ronda, a three-hour train ride outside of Granada.
 I knew nothing about it and didn’t have the time to research, so arriving was a pleasant surprise.

 I loved Ronda.
 It was so beautiful.